exakat/exakat/docs/Rules.rst

    ?>

+See also :ref:`dependant-abstract-classes`.

 Suggestions
 ^^^^^^^^^^^

 * Add local property definitions to make the trait independant
+* Make the trait only use its own resources
-* Add local property definitions to make the trait independant
+* Split the trait in autonomous traits

 +-------------+--------------------------------------+
 | Short name  | Traits/DependantTrait                |